Global Business Mobility Visa Guide

 1. Senior or Specialist Worker Visa

-The Senior or Specialist Worker route is for senior managers and specialist employees being assigned to a UK business that’s linked to their employer overseas and who wish to undertake a temporary assignment in the UK.
+The Senior or Specialist Worker route is for senior managers and specialist employees being assigned to a UK business that is linked to their employer overseas by common ownership or control and who wish to undertake a temporary assignment in the UK.
 This route replaced the Intra-Company Transfer route in April 2022.

 To be eligible for this specific route, an applicant must:

-a. be working for the sponsor group and have worked for that group outside the UK for a cumulative period of at least 12 months, unless they’ll be working in the UK as a high earner being paid a gross salary of £73,900 per year or more
+a. have worked for the sponsor group outside the UK for a single continuous period of at least 12 months, unless they’ll be working in the UK as a high earner being paid a gross salary of £73,900 per year or more

-b. have been issued a valid Certificate of Sponsorship for the job they’re proposing to do, issued by an employer that’s authorised by the UK Home Office to sponsor a Senior or Specialist Worker and who has paid any required Immigration Skills Charge in full
+b. have been issued a valid Certificate of Sponsorship (CoS) for the job they’re proposing to do, issued by an employer that’s authorised by the UK Home Office to sponsor a Senior or Specialist Worker and who has paid any required Immigration Skills Charge.

-c. have sponsorship for an eligible job at or above an appropriate minimum skill level, with an annual salary of at least £45,800 or the ‘going rate’ for that job, whichever is higher.
+c. have sponsorship for an eligible job at or above an appropriate minimum skill level, with an annual salary of at least £52,500 per year, or the relevant going rate for the role – whichever is higher.

 If the applicant is successful, permission will be granted for either 5 years after the start date of the job set out in the Certificate of Sponsorship; 14 days after the end date of this job; or the date at which the applicant will have had cumulative permission on the Global Business Mobility and the Intra-Company routes totalling 5 years in any 6-year period, or 9 years in any 10-year period if applying as a high earner — whichever is the shortest.